pinpox/dotfiles/README.md

 ## Setup

-To setup the dotsfiles on a new system run the setup script using
+To setup the dotfiles on a new system run the setup script using

 ```
 curl -Lks https://raw.githubusercontent.com/binaryplease/dotfiles/master/bootstrap.sh | /bin/bash